manorrock/eagle/azure/blob/README.md

 Then the rest is using the KeyValueStore APIs.

-## Overriding the Azure Cosmos client dependency
+## Overriding the Azure Blob Storage library dependency

-Beneath the covers the Azure Blob Storage implementation uses Azure Blob Storage client.
-If your own project uses the Azure Blob Storage client, or any of its dependencies you should be aware of this.
-Note the version of the Azure Blob Storage client dependency that this implementation uses can be found in the pom.xml file of this module.
+Beneath the covers the Azure Blob Storage implementation uses Azure Blob Storage library.
+If your own project uses the Azure Blob Storage library, or any of its dependencies you should be aware of this.
+Note the version of the Azure Blob Storage library dependency that this implementation uses can be found in the pom.xml file of this module.

 ## Factory properties